morteza-abbasi/morteza-abbasi/README.md

 - 👋 Hi, I’m @morteza-abbasi
 - 👀 I’m interested in programing
-- 🌱 I’m currently learning c++ Language
+- 🌱 I’m currently learning c++ & Python Language

 <!---
 morteza-abbasi/morteza-abbasi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.